 - How will you bust through all the noise and endless options people have online and become the best choice for your dream customer?
 Branding.

-And how do you communicate that?
+And how do you communicate your brand?
 You use words, of course.
 But impressions are influenced by more than what you write and what you say; in fact, the very first impressions will happen within a matter of milliseconds.
+With your visuals.

 Design says something about you way before your words have a chance to catch up.

-Your brand promise informs your design, not the other way around
+Your brand promise should inform your design, not the other way around

-Creating a brand promise requires answering some big, tough questions that can create stuck points, so a lot of business owners start out in the middle of the process somewhere — picking out fonts and colors and designing a business card before they ever get really clear about their business goals and the heart & soul of their brand message.
+Creating a brand promise requires answering some big, tough questions that can create stuck points, so a lot of business owners skip over all that and start out in the middle of the process somewhere — picking out fonts and colors and designing a business card before they ever get really clear about the heart & soul of their brand message.

 Having a pretty business card feels nice — like you’re legit in the world — but it isn’t a business.

-Without that information?
+Without that foundation?
 Any design you create is just stabbing in the dark and hoping it works out.